-Audition requirements include a solo, scale with arpeggio, and an orchestral excerpt.
+Audition requirements include a solo, scale with arpeggio, an orchestral excerpt, and sight reading.
 All elements are used to find the ensemble where young musicians will grow the most, artistically and personally, over the next season.
 The VYOA offers robust financial aid support annually, ensuring that no child is turned away due to economic hardship.
 If a musician is not placed in a VYOA orchestra, there are a number of training programs they can be a part of that will support them in their growth and love of music.

 I enjoy the feeling of family that comes with orchestra, and how we all come from different backgrounds and experiences to create one piece of art.